joepopop/my-data-science-portfolio/README.md

 Summary:

-A betting simulation on matches in the top 5 European football leagues between 2017-2022 was run based on four hypertuned machine learning models trained on fixtures and odds data.
+A betting simulation on matches in the top 5 European football leagues between 2017-2022 was run based on predictions (H = home win, A = away win, D = draw) made by four hypertuned machine learning models trained using fixtures and odds data.

 Results: